richafnu/Viva/Viva/learning/workday-create-raas-report.md

    1. **Add filters to the report**

-      1. Add following values in "Filter on Instances".
+      1. Add the following values in the "Filter on Instances".
 Follow the steps mentioned below for adding the calculated field.

          | And/Or |(|Field | Operator | Comparison type | Comparison value |)|Indexed|
          | - | - | - | - | - |-| -| -|
          | And | | Hire Date | greater than or equal to | Prompt the user for the value | Starting Prompt |  | Yes|
          |And | | Hire Date | less than or equal to | Prompt the user for the value | Ending Prompt || Yes |

     1. Add the Prompts: Go to Prompts.
-Mark "Display Prompt Values in Subtitles" and add the following prompt values.
+Mark "Display Prompt Values in Subtitles", and add the following prompt values.
 You can directly copy and paste these values.

    > [!IMPORTANT]
    > These column values are case sensitive.